luisantonioig/thesis/README.md

 ## Extracting features

-# TODO Results
+# Results

-# TODO Discussions of results
+# Discussions of results

 Only here it can have your personal opinions

-# TODO Conclusions and Lessons Learned
+# Conclusions and Lessons Learned

-# TODO References
+# References

 bibliography:bibliography.bib